 Utilizing TransCAD Version 7.0 modeling software, a detailed and updated travel demand forecasting model (updated City of Los Angeles Travel Demand Model) was developed for the traffic analysis study area using the Southern California Association of Governments' (SCAG) Regional Transportation Plan (RTP) 2012 Transportation Model (the most current regional model available at the time this analysis was being prepared) and the calibrated and validated City of Los Angeles' Travel Demand Model as the base.
-The Model produces a.m. and p.m. peak period results; midday off-peak period results; vehicular and transit flows on the transportation network within the traffic analysis study area based on comprehensive land use and socio-economic input data (SED); and a detailed representation of the transportation, modal split, and assignment.
+The Model produces a.m. and p.m. peak period results; midday off-peak period results; vehicular and transit flows on the transportation network within the traffic analysis study area based on comprehensive land use and socioeconomic input data (SED); and a detailed representation of the transportation network.
+The model uses a conventional 4-step process consisting of trip generation, trip distribution, modal split, and assignment.